adampraszywka/checkers/README.md

 CI/CD process deploys latest version after each commit to main branch.

 Preview version is hosted on free Azure App Service Plan.
-I needs some time to warmup.
+It needs some time to warmup.
 First request may be a bit slow.
-### Requirementsp
+### Requirements
 - .NET8 SDK
 - Node.js 20.9.0+